dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ## Glossary

-Some articles about the subject, if you want to get some literature on the subject:
+Some articles about the grid subject, if you want to get some literature on the subject:

 - [The Comprehensive 8pt Grid Guide ↗️](https://medium.com/swlh/the-comprehensive-8pt-grid-guide-aa16ff402179)
 - [Text Baseline ↗️](https://alistapart.com/article/settingtypeontheweb/)